ALsJourney/solanadevnetautomaticairdrop/README.md

 You should see a response with a timestamp, if there are any errors you will see it too and just ping me in the discord.

+# Over the next days im gonna drop instructions on how to run the service in Gnu/Linux and Windows as well

 ## MacOS

 ## create a .plist file